bit-shift-io/the-great-cook-up/raisin-bread.md

 # Raisin Bread

 ## Ingredients

+* 2 tsp yeast
+* 2 1/2 cup of bread flour
+* 300 ml water

+* 1/2 tsp cinamon
+* 1/2 tsp nutmeg
+* 1/2 tsp allspice
+* 1/2 tsp vanilla essence
+* 1 tsp maple syrup (not the fake stuff)

+* 1 cup some combination of: raisins, prunes, or dates

+## Instructions

+1. Yest on the bottom, then flour, then everything else.
+Keep the spices SEPERATE from the YEAST.
+2. Fruit in the dispenser - MENU 3 (Basic Raisin)
+3. Cook right away.
+If the load comes out with a flat/collapsed and heavy, reduce yeast.

+## Notes

+Tags: Bread Machine

+# Fabs old

+## Ingredients

 * 2 1/2 cup of flour (I use 1 cup wholemeal + 1 1/2 cup white)